 WILL RECOVERY BE LIKELY IN YOUR CASE?

-The criteria by which law enforcement use to decide which cases to take on and investigate is both a sensitive topic and constantly moving.
+The criteria which law enforcement use to decide which cases to take on and investigate is both a sensitive topic and constantly moving.
 It also changes between local and federal agencies.

 The FBI, for example, with the above highlighted caseload, probably has a different criteria for which cases to take compared to the Secret Service, RCMP or your local Sheriff.